mettle/sendportal-docs/configuration-and-setup.md

 You will need to set the `APP_URL` variable in the `.env` file to the base URL for your installation of SendPortal.

-For example, if you were hosting your installation of SendPortal at `campaigns.example.com`, you will need to set the following:
+For example, if you are hosting your installation of SendPortal at `campaigns.example.com`, you will need to set the following:

 ```
 APP_URL=https:/campaigns.example.com